A24Group/a24-ember-test-lib/README.md

 A standardised set of ember test improvements focussing on stricter comparisons.

 # Intent
-To improve apon the current test compares for a rendered component to actually compare html as apposed to just text.
+To improve upon the current test compares for a rendered component to actually compare html as apposed to just text.

 ## Requirements
 This addon is built to run on node `v0.10.26` due to a legacy production environment